 53 days.
 Cucumis sativus.
 (F1) Cross Country Cucumber.
 The plant produces high yields of dark green cucumbers.
 It is a popular ickling cucumber variety known for its wide adaptability, vigorous growth, high yields, and strong disease resistance.
 Cucumbers are crisp, tender, and perfect for making bread-and-butter or dill pickles.
 Does well under a variety of growing conditions.
 It is one of the most disease-resistant cucumbers on the market.
 An excellent choice for home gardens, Farmer’s Markets, market growers, open production, and commercial production.
 A variety from the USA.
 Disease Resistant: A, ALS, BW, Ccu, CMV, DM, PM.

 67 days.
 Melothria scabra.
 Open Pollinated.
 Cucamelon Cucumber.
-The plant produces good yields of small 1" long pale green cucumbers with dark green stripes.
+The plant produces good yields of small, 1" long, pale green cucumbers with dark green stripes.
+It is a popular heirloom cucumber variety prized for its grape-sized fruits that look like tiny striped watermelons but taste like crisp cucumbers with a refreshing citrusy or tangy sour kick.
 They are very delicious and have a unique flavor.
 They look like miniature watermelons but have a cucumber taste with a slight citrus flavor.
 It has been used for centuries by the Aztecs and other native peoples.
 Excellent for salads, sandwiches, spreads, pickling, or snacks.
 Kids love them.
 You should pick mature cucumbers to encourage longer yields.
 Similar to the Mexican Sour Gherkin.
 Also known as the Mouse Melon.
 The plant is most productive in hot weather or a greenhouse setting.
 Heat Tolerant.
 Drought Tolerant.
 High Humidity Tolerant.
-It would be best if you used a trellis or a pea fence.
+It would be best to use a trellis or a pea fence.
 Suitable for hanging baskets.
-An excellent choice for home gardens, Farmer's Markets, greenhouses, market growers, and open field production.
+Excellent choice for home gardens, Farmer’s Markets, market growers, greenhouse production, open field production, and commercial production.
 An heirloom variety from Mexico and Central America.
-Disease Resistant.
+Disease Resistant: ALS.

 2002 All-America Selections Winner!
 58 days.
 Cucumis sativus.
 (F1) Diva Cucumber.
 The plant produces high yields of non-bitter, burpless, and seedless 6 to 8" long, glossy, dark green cucumbers.
+It is a popular parthenocarpic cucumber variety that produces high yields of sweet, crisp, seedless, thin-skinned cucumbers.
 Cucumbers are tender, crisp, sweet, and free of bitterness.
 Best when harvested at 4 to 5" long.
 Excellent for salads or pickling.
 Plant foliage is non-bitter and less attractive to cucumber beetles than the foliage of some varieties.
 It is a gynoecious, parthenocarpic variety that will produce without pollination!
 It is known for its big yields.
 An excellent choice for home gardens, greenhouses, market growers, and open field production.
 A variety from the USA.
 Disease Resistant: ALS, Ccu, CVYV, DM, PM.

 57 days.
 Cucumis sativus.
 (F1) Eureka Cucumber, This early producing plant produces high yields of 5 to 7" long dark green cucumbers.
 It is a popular, versatile hybrid cucumber variety prized for its dual-purpose use, as both a pickler and slicer, excellent disease resistance, and high productivity.
 Best when harvested when 2 to 5" for pickling.
 Monoecious and virtually trouble-free.
 Very flavorful and crisp.
 One of the most disease-resistant cucumbers on the market.
 An excellent choice for home gardens and market growers.
 A variety from the USA.
 Disease Resistant: A, ALS, Ccu, CMV, DM, PM, PRSV, WMV, ZYMV.